-Along the River of Spacetime is a virtual reality game about activating Anishinaabe knowledge to restore eco-systems.
+Along the River of Spacetime is a virtual reality game about activating Anishinaabe star knowledge to enhance river ecosystems.

 So, too, can our stories be shared through technology.
 My greatest hope is to show ways in which our ways of knowing can be experienced through design.
 Along the River of Spacetime does just this by embedding Anishinaabeg scientific teachings within user interactions.
 The leaps in the journey are activated with an Anishinaabe symbol which parallels a particle physicists theorize may relate to teleportation, recently recognized by the LHCb experiment at CERN’s Large Hadron Collider.
-As riverways are fully restored, Anishinaabeg teachings about spacetime unravel to the light of stars reflecting on waters to nourish medicinal plants.
+As riverways are fully restored, Anishinaabeg teachings about water unravel to the light of stars nourishing medicinal plants into form.

-Along the River of Spacetime will debut in the DEPTH Exhibition in a closed space with a cutout copper canoe which includes accessible seating for multiple people to simultaneously sit, relax, and experience the virtual reality game.
+Along the River of Spacetime will debut in the DEPTH Exhibition in a closed space with a cutout copper canoe which includes seating for multiple people to simultaneously sit, relax, and experience the virtual reality game in headsets and headphones.

 Elizabeth LaPensée, Ph.D. is an award-winning designer, writer, artist, and researcher who creates and studies Indigenous-led media such as games and comics.
 She is Anishinaabe from Baawaating with relations at Bay Mills Indian Community, Métis named for Elizabeth Morris, and settler-Irish.
 She is an Assistant Professor of Media & Information and Writing, Rhetoric & American Cultures at Michigan State University and a 2018 Guggenheim Fellow.

 Most recently, she designed and created art for Thunderbird Strike (2017), a lightning-searing side-scroller game which won Best Digital Media at imagineNATIVE Film + Media Arts Festival and Honour Water (2016), an Anishinaabe singing game for healing the water.